Our fees for a Single Will start at £120 and for Mirror Wills £200.

 - Minimise inheritance tax (death tax) paid by your loved ones

 - Avoids assets moving away from the family, e.g. in the case of divorce or re-marriage of a beneficiary

 The idea of a ‘common law marriage’, if a couple have lived together for a number of years, is not legally enforceable and only by a Last Will & Testament, can you ensure your partner inherits as you wish.

 We all hope for a long life but tragedy can strike at any time and if you are over 18 and have assets such as a house, savings and especially if you have children, it is important to think about securing their future, and you can only do this through a Will.

 The cost of setting up a Last Will & Testament with Blow Abbott Legal Services depends on the complexity of the Will.
-Starting from just £150 (plus VAT) for a single Will and £220 (plus VAT) for mirror Wills.
-A typical Will instruction takes about an hour and then we will draft and sign the documents off, once you are happy with the details.
+Starting from just £130 (plus VAT) for a single Will and £200 (plus VAT) for mirror Wills.
+A typical Will instruction takes around an hour and then within two weeks we will draft and sign the documents off, once you are happy with the details.

 While there are do-it-yourself Will kits available, especially online, which promise a cheap price, it is always advised to use a professional.
 A Will is a legal document, and like any legal document the power of it is all down to how robustly it has been drafted.
 If errors are made it could be invalid, be open to challenge or cause costly delays in probate.